Brisbane Airport (suburb): Facilities

 The Skygate Airport Village consists of an 80 ha precinct that is designated for retail and commercial usage including: a GP Clinic available to the public, the warehouse retail factory outlet DFO and Novotel airport hotel.

+Proposals

 The Airport Industrial Park is a proposed precinct which includes 100 ha of land designated for light and general industry.
 Development had commenced in 2019.
 The Airport Industrial Park is located next to the Export Park precinct.

+To cater for growth and demand at Brisbane Airport, a new Terminal 3 has been proposed.
+The proposal in planning stages, would provide a new terminal that services both domestic and international flights.

+The Skygate Village railway station is a proposed station on the Airport line.
+The railway station has been proposed to service the Skygate Village business, retail, services and accommodation precinct at Brisbane Airport.

+Transport

-The Domestic Terminal railway station and International Terminal railway station provide access to commuter railway services.
-The Airport line services are operated by Airtrain Citylink, but are integrated with the Queensland Rail commuter rail network.
+The Domestic Airport railway station and International Airport railway station provide access to commuter railway services.
+The Airport line services are operated by Airtrain Citylink, though are integrated with the Queensland Rail commuter rail network.
 Government-subsidised Translink fares are exempted for Airtrain services.
 There is also an inter-terminal bus connecting the two terminals, and the Skygate Shopping Precinct including DFO and Novotel hotel.

+Education

+There are no schools in Brisbane Airport.
+The nearest government primary schools are Hendra State School in neighbouring Hendra to the south-east and Hamilton State School in neighbouring Hamilton, also to the south-east.
+The nearest government secondary school is Aviation High, also in Hendra, which offers a number of aviation-specific subjects in addition to the mainstream secondary school subjects which use aviation as examples in teaching and learning.